maneesh29s/digital-garden-notes/Linux/Containers/colima.md

 Along with above 3 services, the k8s node's systemd also spawns [cri-docker.service](https://github.com/Mirantis/cri-dockerd/blob/master/packaging/systemd/cri-docker.service). and  [cri-docker.socket](https://github.com/Mirantis/cri-dockerd/blob/master/packaging/systemd/cri-docker.socket)
 For the `cri-dockerd` command, the `--container-runtime-endpoint fd://` options specifies `cri-dockerd` to use the `/var/run/cri-docker.sock` spawned using [Socket Activation](../systemd.md#Socket%20Activation)

-Kubelet sends request to `cri-dockerd` using the `cri-dockerd.sock` socket as it is ran with  `--container-runtime-endpoint=unix:///var/run/cri-dockerd.sock`.
+Kubelet is ran with  `--container-runtime-endpoint=unix:///var/run/cri-dockerd.sock` option, thus it sends request to `cri-dockerd` using the `cri-dockerd.sock` socket

-Also, `cri-dockerd` sends request to docker engine at the default socket present at `/var/run/docker.sock`
+Then, `cri-dockerd` sends request to docker engine (`dockerd`) using the socket present at `/var/run/docker.sock`  (check `cri-dockerd --help` for more default options)

 The `docker` cli tool by default talks to the socket present at `/var/run/docker.sock`